haiphenAI/digital-copyright/README.md

 ## Instructions:

 ### Install
+1. `brew tap JudeSafo/homebrew-testtap`
-1. Brew install via `brew install git@github.com:JudeSafo/digital-copyright`
+2. `brew install digital-copyright`
+3. test it, type: `haiphen`

 ### Run
 1. Navigate to `{path}` where you intend to publish your docker image is saved